ZhouTao415/Autonomous-Motorsports-Motion-Planning-for-the-IAC/README.md

-# EPSILON (Ros2 Version)
+# EPSILON (Ros2 Version on Ubuntu 22.04)

 ## About

 This is the project page of the paper "**EPSILON: An Efficient Planning System for Automated Vehicles in Highly Interactive Environments**".
-In this repo, we provide a simple and lightweight multi-agent simulator based on ROS and a demo implementation of the proposed EPSILON planning system.
+In this repo, we provide a simple and lightweight multi-agent simulator based on ROS2 and a demo implementation of the proposed EPSILON planning system.

 If you use EPSILON for your academic research, please consider citing the follow